AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/plan-migration.md

 >Redirect offers are not supported in page-by-page migrations if redirecting from a page with one library to a page with a different library

-Next, review the detailed [comparison of at.js to Platform Web SDK](detailed-comparison.md) to gain a better understanding of the technical differences.
-This will help you identify areas that will require additional focus during the migration.
+Next, review the detailed [comparison of at.js to Platform Web SDK](detailed-comparison.md) to gain a better understanding of the technical differences and identify areas requiring additional focus.

 >[!NOTE]
 >
 >We are committed to helping you be successful with your Target migration from at.js to Web SDK.
-If you run into obstacles with your migration or feel like there is critical information missing in this guide, please let us know by posting in in [this Community discussion](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996).
+If you run into obstacles with your migration or feel like there is critical information missing in this guide, please let us know by posting in [this Community discussion](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996).